 The increasing prevalence of cancer and other chronic non-communicable diseases is seen throughout Indonesia.
 Cancer occurs when cells grow abnormally in one or more ways, when cell division continues uncontrollably, and when the body's natural defenses fail to stop it.
 In Indonesia, breast cancer is one of the most common types of cancer affecting women (Alfiani D.,2022).

-Breast cancer is a malignant tumor that begins in the glands, ducts, and supporting glands of the breast but does not spread to the surface.
-The prognosis of individuals with malignant breast tumors can be influenced by factors such as histopathological grade and tumor size, both of which can be determined through histopathological examination of breast tissue for a clear diagnosis.
-To establish a clinical diagnosis of cancer and to identify treatment targets, histopathological grading is essential (Hyperastuty AS, 2017).
-Grading is done to provide more information on the histopathology report.
+Breast cancer is a malignant tumor that arises in the glands, ducts, and supporting glands of the breast but does not spread to the surface.
+The prognosis of individuals with malignant breast tumors can be influenced by factors such as histopathological grade and tumor size, both of which can be determined through histopathological examination to establish definitive diagnosis.
+To establish the diagnosis and to identify treatment targets, histopathological grading is essential (Hyperastuty AS, 2017).
+Grading is performed to provide more information on the histopathology report.
 Tumors require evaluation, which aims to describe all aspects of tumor cells and tissues that can be seen under a microscope because of their tendency to metastasize.
 Tumors are graded based on the number of mitoses, nuclear abnormalities, and the degree of differentiation of the tumor tissue (Yulestari PO, 2014).
-The stage of breast cancer is first identified to determine the appropriate treatment and to determine the success of breast cancer treatment (Dewi GAT, 2015).
+Breast cancer stage is first identified to determine the appropriate treatment and to determine the success of breast cancer treatment (Dewi GAT, 2015).

 According to data from the Global Burden of Cancer (GLOBOCAN) issued by the World Health Organization (WHO), Asia contributes the most to cancer cases worldwide.
 In 2020, the number of new cases in Asia reached 49.3%.
 Based on statistical data from the World Health Organization (WHO), the number of breast cancer cases in the world reached 11.7%.
 In Asia, the number of breast cancer cases was 45.4% with a mortality rate of 50.5%.
 A total of 68,858 new cases of breast cancer were diagnosed in Indonesia in 2016 (The Global Cancer Observatory, 2020).
 The main cause of the development of cancer in the country is the lack of cancer screening programs, which effectively detect cancer before it becomes too advanced and provide treatment before cancer becomes too serious.
 There are several other problems with the current system, namely the lack of screening programs and the fact that people cannot easily get the care they need.
 Therefore, the public needs to learn how to detect breast cancer early through breast self-examination and get guidance on how best to manage the condition.

 Lack of education about breast cancer and the importance of early detection persists.
 Some believe that the only way to beat breast cancer is to have surgery right away, which is just one of many myths surrounding the disease.
 Reducing breast-related morbidity and mortality is essential to improving breast health and longevity (Marfianti E, 2021).
-The high incidence of breast cancer in Indonesia of 68,858 cases, is what makes the author interested in looking at the incidence of breast cancer in Indonesia, especially at Tarakan Hospital, which is a type A hospital located in Jakarta Province as one of the referral hospitals.
+The high incidence of breast cancer in Indonesia makes the author interested in looking at the incidence of breast cancer in Indonesia, especially at Tarakan Hospital, which is a type A hospital located in Jakarta Province as one of the referral hospitals.
 Based on the description in the background of the problem above, the problem formulation was obtained, namely, how is the picture of the incidence of breast cancer based on the degree and histopathological classification at the Tarakan Regional General Hospital in 2021.

 2. material and methods